ChetanKumbhar/YayMediaApp/README.md

 ## tech stack used
 * language - Kotlin
-* MVVM clean artitecture, Navigation
+* MVVM clean architecture, Navigation
 * jetpack Compose for UI, room DB
-* firebase authentication for Login
+* firebase authentication.
 * Coil, Gson, Kotlinx, hilt, etc

+## App in-site

+* Firebase Authentication for login
 * Posts are handled locally for own account only now.
+* Post can be liked and like status saved.
+* post can be like by double tab on image
+* This App is just to demonstrate that I can build this type of application.

 ## Installation
 Download: